LuchitoUTEC/ProyProgra1-2025/README.md

 The simulator's core is built on three main concepts:

 1.  **Modular Management:** The game's logic is separated into Python modules, where each file has a unique responsibility:
-    * `acciones.py`: Contains the functions the player can execute (produce, hire, etc.).
+    * `acciones.py`: Contains the functions the player can execute.
-    * `cartas.py`: Contains the effects of random events ("Chaos Cards").
+    * `cartas.py`: Contains the effects of the "Chaos Cards".
     * `estado.py`: Manages the simulation state and end-of-turn calculations.

-2.  **Central `estado` Dictionary:** All factory information (cash, inventory, employees, reputation, etc.) is stored in a single Python dictionary named `estado`.
-All functions read from and write to this dictionary, making it the single source of truth for the game.
+2.  **Central `estado` Dictionary:** All factory information (cash, inventory, etc.) is stored in a single Python dictionary named `estado`, making it the single source of truth.

-3.  **Turn Flow:** Each turn represents one month of operations and follows a strict flow:
+3.  **Turn Flow:** Each turn represents one month and follows a strict flow: Player Actions -> Chaos Card -> Final Calculation.
-    * The player chooses and executes a management action in each of the 5 areas.
-    * The effect of a chaos card is resolved, modifying the state.
-    * The final indicators for the month are recalculated (sales, payroll, counter updates, etc.).

 ### Project Structure